dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     // b.dart
     import 'a.dart';

-    // S can't be implemented locally (from the previous rule): base class S extends B {}
+    // These cannot be implemented locally (from the previous rule): base class S extends B {}
-    // M can be implemented locally.
     base mixin M on B {}

-    // And thus these also can't be implemented locally: base class DE extends S {} // (this rule). base class DM extends B with M {} // (previous rule).
+    // And thus these also cannot be implemented locally: base class DE extends S {}

-    // MO can be implemented locally.
-    base mixin MO on S {}
+    base class DM extends B with M {} // (from this and the previous rule). base mixin MO on S {}
-    base class CMO implements MO {} // !!!TODO!!!
-We want to prevent CMO.
+    base mixin M2 on M {}
     ```

 Otherwise, `D` can be implemented locally.
 It is a compile-time error if:

-*   A class, mixin, or mixin class declaration `D` has a clause of the form
+*   A class, mixin, or mixin class declaration `D` has an `implements` clause
-    `implements ...
-S ...`, where `S` is a class, mixin, or mixin class
+    where `S` is an operand, and `S` is a class, mixin, or mixin class
-    declaration declared in the same library as `D`, and `S` can't be
+    declaration declared in the same library as `D`, and `S` cannot be
     implemented locally.

     ```dart